Nahelam/nahelam.github.io/pages/bops2.md

 ### On-ThEE-Fly

-I didn't want to look further into the PNACH IOP issue and wanted to investigate onto something guaranteed to work on both sides, and I ended up finding an alternative method to patch and load `DRTYSCKF.IRX` while only using the EE.
+I didn't want to look further into the PNACH IOP issue and wanted to investigate onto something guaranteed to work on both sides, and I ended up finding an [alternative method (now outdated)](https://github.com/Nahelam/PS2-Game-Mods/tree/b98cc1b78b396578b043a4cb615f8bd694972e46/Burnout%203%20Takedown/Network%20Play) to patch and load `DRTYSCKF.IRX` while only using the EE.

 Knowing that the action of telling the IOP to load an IRX file is initiated from the EE by calling a function named `sceSifLoadModule`, I looked around "sceSif" functions and noticed a very interesting one called `sceSifLoadModuleBuffer`.
 As its name describes, it can load an IRX file from a buffer residing in the EE memory, exactly what I needed.